-Some of the College's major achievements in 2018/19 include:
+Some of the College's major achievements in 2019/20 include:

-- 99.2% pass rate, 30% A/A and 61% A/B grades for A level; - 100% pass rate on 16-18 vocational and occupational courses at all levels and 60% top grades (DDD) on level 3 BTEC qualifications. - 105 Offers in total this year for Oxford, Cambridge, Medicine, Dentistry and Veterinary Science (a new college record); - North West Overall College Sports Champions (for the 19th year in a row); - More than 1000 students engaged in volunteering activities within their local communities; - Successful reaccreditation for Matrix (Quality Standard for Information, Advice and Guidance); - STEM assured status awarded in August 2019; - Exceeding our 2020 carbon footprint reduction target.
+- 100% pass rate, 32% A\/A and 66% A/B grades for A level; - 100% pass rate on 16-18 vocational and occupational courses at all levels and 60% top grades (D\D\D\) on level 3 BTEC qualifications. - 76 Offers in total this year for Medicine, Dentistry and Veterinary Science; - Recognition as the top General Further Education College in England for positive progression - North West Overall College Sports Champions (for the 20th year in a row); - More than 1000 students engaged in volunteering activities within their local communities; - Successful reaccreditation for Matrix (Quality Standard for Information, Advice and Guidance); - STEM assured status awarded in August 2019; - Exceeding our 2020 carbon footprint reduction target.